 Julie Anne Rhodes: inside the thinking

 As a result of all these good intentions, January is a typically busy month for personal chefs.
 One of the most important aspects to being a good personal chef is deciphering what a client considers “healthy eating”?
 Do they mean heart healthy, weight loss program, or a myriad of other possibilities?
 Are there health issues in the household (ie. diabetes, or heart disease) that should be addressed through food?
-With the endless studies and “experts” feeding us conflicting information about what and what not to eat, and even more popular diets to choose from… getting back on track can be confusing.
+With the endless studies and “experts” feeding us conflicting information about what and what not to eat, and, even more, popular diets to choose from… getting back on track can be confusing.

 Julie Anne: the modeling years

 1).
 Balance: means a certain amount of your daily caloric intake should come from protein, carbohydrates, and fat.
 The ratio recommended by the US.
-Government is 30% from protein, 30% from fat, and 40% from carbohydrates.
+The government is 30% from protein, 30% from fat, and 40% from carbohydrates.
 Your daily intake of calories from each should not total more than what is recommended for your age, size, and the amount exercise (additional calories you burn each day) you do daily.

 2).
 Wise choices: Not all proteins, carbohydrates, and fats are created equal.
-Just as eating a handful of nuts is preferable to a hand full of potato chips, and cooking with heart healthy oils such as olive oil or canola oil is a better choice than the saturated fat in butter… you should make informed choices with the proteins and carbohydrates you select as well.
+Just as eating a handful of nuts is preferable to a hand full of potato chips, and cooking with heart-healthy oils such as olive oil or canola oil is a better choice than the saturated fat in butter… you should make informed choices with the proteins and carbohydrates you select as well.
 Did you know that lean pork tenderloin will have the same number grams of protein and fat per ounce as a skinless chicken breast?
-Or that a baked sweet potato is higher in fiber, therefore a healthier choice than the baked potato?
-Always remember whole foods will be better for you than processed, organic will pose fewer long term health risks, and seasonal, locally grown will be freshest.
+Or that a baked sweet potato is higher in fiber, therefore, a healthier choice than the baked potato?
+Always remember whole foods will be better for you than processed, organic will pose fewer long-term health risks, and seasonal, locally grown will be freshest.
 I’m not saying you can NEVER have that piece of chocolate cake again, but save it for a special occasion, and eat a bit less to balance the extra calories that day.

 3).
 Portion control: Our concept of portions are getting way out of control.
-STOP with the “super size me” unless you want to be super size yourself!
+STOP with the “super size me” unless you want to be supersize yourself!
 Serve your food on real dinner plates, not the platters used as dinner plates that restaurants in the 90’s made fashionable.
 Simple carbs (vegetables and greens) should take up 1/2 of your plate, then protein and complex carbohydrates (starchy vegetables and grains) 1/4 each respectively.
-A serving of protein is 3-4 ounces, not 8- 16 ounces (think size of a deck of cards).
+A serving of protein is 3-4 ounces, not 8- 16 ounces (think the size of a deck of cards).